maxmind/ccfd-api-php/README.md

 ## Secure HTTPS ##

-Secure HTTPS is off by default.
-If you want secure HTTPS then you need to have the Curl PHP binding, the curl library and the OpenSSL library.
+Secure HTTPS is on by default.
+In order to use it, you need to have the Curl PHP binding, the curl library and the OpenSSL library.

 You can download the curl libary at: